hkniberg/ainutshell/2-use-cases/250-art-critic.md

 ## The cup, version 2 - prompt

-We then added a stone brick thingie to the table.
+To spice it up a bit, we added a stone brick thingie to the table and asked it to have another go.

 ![](../.gitbook/assets/250-cup-with-rock-thing.png)